Franchising your business

 In most cases, your franchisees will need to borrow in order to buy your franchise.
 For new franchise operations, banks may lend 50% of the start-up costs.
 Once a franchise network is established, franchisees may be able to borrow up to 70% of the start-up costs.

 One of the key roles of the HSBC franchise unit is liaising with our business managers to help them consider requests for finance from prospective franchisees.
 We want to make sure they have a full understanding of the businesses they're assessing so they can make fair and balanced decisions.

 Your prospective franchisees will need to establish exactly how much they need to borrow and what security can they give to support their request for finance.
 They'll also need to start preparing a business plan along with clear and accurate cash flow forecasts for the first two years of the business.
 This is where you come in.
 The more input you can provide in helping franchisees to create realistic forecasts, the greater their chances of having their lending approved.

 Another key factor in helping your franchisees to get the right finance package is setting up a successful pilot operation.
-For more on pilot operations, read our 'Growing your business through franchising' guide.
+For more on pilot operations, read our 'Growing your business through franchising(PDF,667KB)' guide.

 How we can help

 Our specialist franchising unit has more than 30 years' experience in financing franchise operations.
 Over that time, we've learnt that the key to success in business is developing strong mutually-beneficial relationships.
 That's why we work closely with franchisors as well as franchisees.

 Our franchise experts can help you decide whether franchising is right for you and take you through the steps you need to develop a successful franchise business.
 If you're looking for finance to help you set up your operation, we can put you in touch with one of our network of HSBC managers who'll get to know your business before assessing your lending request.
 To see what we can do for your business, simply give our UK-based franchise team a call on 0800 234 6224.